 The company was pretty successful – the last year that I was involved the business had a turnover of more than $1m.
 And that was with just four of us.

 We worked, in the majority of cases, with advertising agencies.
 Over the course of those five years I did some crazy stuff.
 Dangling 10 feet out of helicopters, manually retouching each frame of motion picture film to create a special effect because it couldn’t be done in software at the time, stuff like that.
 I photographed fashion models, titans of business, and even the occasional movie star.

 I was happiest in the studio, rather than on location.
 Being able to control light and shadow, set design, and so on.
 My ‘weapon of choice’ was most often 5×4 or 10×8 view cameras, like the one at the top of this page.
 My Sinar P2 was one of my most treasured possessions, which I still keep with me to this day.
 It holds many memories.

 The thing was, I was never that great as a photographer.

 I certainly wasn’t bad, but there were people around who were better.
 Much better.
 My stuff was always approved by the agency’s art director, and the client.
 The images were in focus (when they needed to be) technically well lit, and correctly exposed (remember that we’re talking about a time when everyone was shooting with film – there was no such thing as digital photography).
 But I always knew that I wasn’t that good.

-So how did I get so much business, even when (during the early 90s) the world fell into recession?
+So how did I get so much photography business, even when (during the early 90s) the world fell into recession?

 I would work with junior art directors for free, helping them to realize ad layouts or TV storyboards.
+I’d sit in on strategy and planning meetings providing input on art direction, brand articulation, and design.
 I would even present ad pitches to a client on behalf of the ad agency.